TaylanUB/scheme-bytestructures/README.md

     ;; u8v3-ptr = 0xdeadbeef;
     (bytestructure-set! u8v3-ptr #xdeadbeef)

-    ;; Sets new values for the uint8 values pointed to.
+A bytevector may be given, in which case the memory address of the first byte of the bytevector is written.

+    ;; Makes the pointer point to 'a-bytevector'.
+    (bytestructure-set! u8v3-ptr a-bytevector)

+Lastly, providing a bytestructure is equivalent to providing the bytevector of that bytestructure.

+    ;; Makes the pointer point to the bytevector of 'a-bytestructure'.
-    (bytestructure-set! u8v3-ptr '(#(0 1 2)))
+    (bytestructure-set! u8v3-ptr a-bytestructure)

+These assignment semantics may be used with the macro API as well.

+Pointers don't accept dynamic descriptors as their content descriptor.

+*Rationale:* The bytevector that is pointed to is reified "on the fly" during referencing operations, for which its size needs to be known in advance.
+Needing the bytevector to already exist for calculating its size (as is the case for dynamic descriptors) imposes a problem of circularity.

-_**Warning: On Guile, having an address written into a bytevector does not protect it from garbage collection.
-Using pointer descriptors can make your program memory unsafe.**_
+*Note:* Having an address written into a bytevector may not protect it from garbage collection.
+Thus using pointer descriptors might make a Scheme program memory unsafe even if the Scheme implementation is otherwise memory safe.

-Pointers don't accept dynamic descriptors as their content descriptor, because the bytevector for the content descriptor is created on the fly, so the size must be known in advance.
-(Bytevectors have fixed length; the constructor procedure from the FFI module that makes a bytevector from a memory address also needs the desired length to be specified.
-A dynamic descriptor may need the bytevector to calculate that length, so there's a circular dependency between creating the bytevector, and calculating what its size should be.)

-### Numeric types
+#### Numeric descriptors

-Some descriptors for numeric types are readily provided in the `numeric` sub-library: `float32[le,be]`, `float64[le,be]`, `[u]int(8,16,32,64)[le,be]`.
+The following descriptors for numeric types are provided:

-On Guile, the following native types are also available:
-`[unsigned-](short,int,long)`, `size_t`, `ssize_t`, `ptrdiff_t`,
-`float`, `double`
+`[u]int(8,16,32,64)[le,be]`, `float32[le,be]`, `float64[le,be]`

+The following are each equivalent as per `eqv?` to one of the above listed descriptors, depending on the platform on which the Scheme program is run: `[unsigned-](short,int,long,long-long)`, `size_t`, `ssize_t`, `ptrdiff_t`, `float`, `double`

-These descriptors cannot be indexed through as vectors and structs can; they can only be used to directly reference or assign values.
+These descriptors cannot be indexed through as for instance vectors and structs can; they can only be used to directly reference or assign values.
-I.e. your list of indices should lead to a descriptor of such a type and contain no indices beyond that.
-For instance,

     ;; uint32_t x;
     (define x (bytestructure uint32))